przemekmas/MachineLearningSoftware/README.md

 ### Additional Notes

-* Please keep in mind that this is not the offical Tensorflow software and it has been created for educational purposes.
+* Please keep in mind that this is not the official Tensorflow software and it has been created for educational purposes.
 * The software is constantly improving.
 So, if there are any issues, bugs or any other improvements that can be made to the software, please let me know.

 ### References